Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Applications

-Using the boundedness of the operator $\cm_{\ch_\fz^\delta}$ established in Theorem \ref{them-1013-1}, we prove the Jones factorization theorem within the $\ca_{p,\delta}$ framework stated in Theorem \ref{lm-410-3}, which presents the property of decomposition and synthesis of capacitary Muckenhoupt weight class $\ca_{p,\delta}$ for all $p\in [1,\fz)$ and $\delta\in(0, n]$.
+Applying the boundedness of the operator $\cm_{\ch_\fz^\delta}$ established in Theorem \ref{them-1013-1}, we prove Jones' factorization theorem within the $\ca_{p,\delta}$ framework stated in Theorem \ref{lm-410-3}, which provides a representation of capacitary Muckenhoupt weight class $\ca_{p,\delta}$ for all $p\in [1,\fz)$ and $\delta\in(0, n]$.